-Databases are available outside the library building only to faculty, staff and students of the Baltimore campus of the University of Maryland.
+Databases are available outside the library building only to UMB faculty/staff who are in the UMB payroll system, currently enrolled students (except those in the School of Law*), and UMMC employees who have a faculty appointment within one of the UMB schools.
 A UMID and password are required to access the databases from off campus.

 This bibliographic database makes essential age-related content readily available to researchers of gerontology.
 Those interested in the field of geriatrics will benefit from this resource, which includes records covering psychology of aging, elder abuse, society and the elderly, and other key areas relevant to geriatric studies.